Bell Apartments: Architecture

 The Austin A. Bell Building is a four-story structure of brick with Terra cotta ornamentation.
 Both brick and Terra cotta are of a distinct reddish-orange hue and the mortar joints are narrow.
 Its architect, Elmer H. Fisher would later design many of the buildings in the Pioneer Square district of Seattle.
 While Fisher's designs were predominantly Richardsonian, the Bell Building is less so, with several Gothic elements thrown into the mix.

 The ground floor served as a commercial space for two businesses and the windows are large for display purposes.
 Slender cast iron columns frame the recessed doorway.
 Wooden decorative panels appear above the transom of the double doors.
 A single door in an arched entry way at the south end of the storefront provides access to the upper floors. cast iron columns support the small arch and a decorative wooden panel also appears above the doorway.

-Rock faced stone columns on either side of the doorway and storefront continue for the first story only and then are extended by brick pilasters to the full height of the building.
+Columns of pillowed granite blocks on either side of the doorway and storefront continue for the first story only and then are extended by brick pilasters to the full height of the building.
 The brick pilasters above the doorway continue above the fourth story to form a small tower.
 The tower is flat-roofed now but was originally capped by a shallow-pitched roof.

 Window openings are deeply recessed.
 Windows occur in sets of three above the commercial section of the ground floor in pairs on either side of bordering pilasters.
 Single windows are placed on each floor above the south doorway.
 All windows on the second floor are tall and rectangular and the central group of three windows are separated by cast iron columns.
 The same pattern is repeated on the third and fourth floors although flanking openings on the third floor have segmental pointing arches and the narrow fourth-floor windows are fully arched.
 Terra cotta decorations appear above window openings on the second and third floors.

-A high parapet extends above the fourth floor and it is composed of a more coarse brick than is the rest of the facade.
-This is the scar remaining from a large cornice, either made of pressed tin or Terra cotta, that was removed from the building after a 1913 fire, harming its architectural integrity greatly.
-The pilasters continue through the parapet and the central pilasters and recessed within a brick equilateral arch is a Terra cotta wheel window design flanked at the base by Terra cotta fillets filling out the base of the arch.
+A high parapet extends above the fourth floor and it is composed of a more coarse brick than is the rest of the façade.
+This is the scar remaining from a large cornice made of pressed tin originally painted to match the stone, that was removed from the building after a 1913 fire, harming its architectural integrity greatly.
+The pilasters continue through the parapet and the central pilasters and recessed within a brick equilateral arch is a false rose window design flanked at the base by Terra cotta fillets filling out the base of the arch.

 The interior once featured a central courtyard that spanned the top three floors.
 It was lighted by a set of three large skylights.
 The interior finishing and moldings were typical for the time period and much of it was salvaged during the building's reconstruction in 1997.